airladon/FigureOne/tutorials/6 - Advanced Equation/README.md

 Most of the time, either *object* form or *array* form can be used interchangably for whichever form or combination of forms offers the best code readability.

-However, if parameters (such as spacing) need to be defined, then only Object form can be used.
+However, if parameters (such as spacing) need to be defined, then only Object form should be used (as array form will become unnecessarily complex).

 ```js
       elements: {